 Financial Crimes Have Started to Digitalization

-Although COVID-19 has had various negative impacts in many areas, it has played a role in promoting digital banking services.
+Although COVID-19 has had various negative impacts in many areas, it has promoted digital banking services.
 However, criminals have been improving their methods at the digital level.
-The increasing interest in virtual currencies makes it easier to access the financial system and becomes a new way for financial criminals.
+In addition, the increasing interest in virtual currencies makes it easier to access the financial system and becomes a new way for financial criminals.

 In Sanction Scanner's Expected AML Trends in 2021 Report, Compliance Manager Sercan Karapoyraz emphasized that besides digitizing the processes, investing in high technology resources and experts will bring customer-oriented and straightforward solutions.
-He also stated that alternative payment methods and digital services in the current compliance environment contain some threats.
+He also stated that alternative payment methods and digital services contain some threats in the current compliance environment.